Probing the inner structures of the observed $\Xi_b$ and $\Xi_b'$ resonances: Calculations and Results

 respectively.
 This calculation is consistent with the fact that $\Xi_b(6087)^0$ was observed in $\Xi_b^0\pi^-\pi^+$ final state mainly via the intermediate channel $\Xi_b'^-\pi^+$ by LHCb Collaboration~\cite{LHCb:2023zpu}.
 In addition, if $\Xi_b(6087)^0$ corresponds to the state $\Xi_b|J^P=1/2^-,1\rangle_{\lambda}$ indeed, $\Xi_b(6087)^0\rightarrow \Xi_b'^0\pi^0\rightarrow \Xi_b^0\pi^0\pi^0$ may be another interesting decay chain for experimental exploration for the large predicted branching ratio of the $\Xi_b'^0\pi^0$ channel.
 However, this neutral decay channel will pose a challenge for experimental detection.

 Our interpretations concur with prevailing theory in suggestion state $\Xi_b(6087)^0$ being a spin-parity $J^P=1/2^-$ state, which directly contradicts the experimental value of $J^P=3/2^-$.
 This discrepancy necessitates a careful experimental reassessment of the $\Xi_b(6087)^0$ state's spin-parity.
+It should mentioned that although its spin-parity is consistently interpreted as $J^P=1/2^-$ across different theoretical approaches, the classification of this state within the quark model remains diverse.
+Based the mass spectrum~\cite{Bijker:2023zhh,Li:2023gbo,Xin:2023usd}, the authors interpreted $\Xi_b(6087)^0$ as $1P$ $\lambda$-mode $\Xi_b$ state.
+While, based on both the mass spectrum and strong decay properties~\cite{Wang:2024rai,Tan:2023opd}, the authors interpreted $\Xi_b(6087)^0$ as $1P$ $\rho$-mode $\Xi_b$ state.

 For the state $\Xi_b|J^P=3/2^-,1\rangle_{\lambda}$, the total decay width within the QPC model is

 which is close to the upper limit of the experimental value and approximately twice that of the ChQM.
 The main decay channels are $\Xi_b^{*-}\pi^+$ and $\Xi_b^{*0}\pi^0$, and the corresponding branching ratios in the QPC model are